-IPv4 Information will guide you to do basic 3-step-configuration for the IP Information, access password, and SNMP.
+IPv4 Information will guide you to do basic configurations on 3 steps for the IP Information, access password, and SNMP.
 Select Static, to manually enter a new IP Address, Netmask and Gateway address, or select DHCP to automatically receive IP settings from a DHCP server.
 Click the Next button to enter the SNMP settings page The IP address is allowed for IPv4 and IPv6 address.
 If you are not changing the settings, click Exit button to go back to the main page.
 Or you can click on Ignore the wizard next time to skip wizard setting when the switch boots up.

-IPv4 Information in Smart Wizard
+Figure 4.1 - IPv4 Information in Smart Wizard